alainashinde/Gazev4/README.md

 In a separate terminal but under the venv, run the eye tracker: python3 eye_tracker.py USERNAME
 - This opens a webcam window; press 'q' to quit.
 - remember to include username, i.e. 'Alaina' or it will default to default_user and eye_tracker data will not record to CSV

+Other troubleshooting:
+  - On macOS give permissions to Chrome for notifications + make sure Focus/DnD is off